sabergerson/Harambee_ML/README.md

 # Harambee_ML
 Data analysis for Harambee Youth Employment Accelerator

-Data cleaning and wrangling for 15 variable database on youth employment data.
+Data cleaning and wrangling for 15 variable database on youth employment data. <br />
 Analysis by k means clustering and k nearest neighbors.